What is Crabgrass?

 Crabgrass is a weed that grows annually, usually in late spring.
 It’s a grassy weed that is aggressive and stubborn.
-The name “crabgrass” comes from the way the weed looks: low to the grown, with long leg-like stems.
-It’s labeled as a pesky weed because it’s hard to completely eradicate from your lawn.
+The name “crabgrass” comes from the way the weed looks: low to the ground, with long leg-like stems.
+It’s labeled as a pesky weed because it’s hard to completely eradicate it from your lawn.
 Removing and preventing crabgrass should be an integral part of your lawn care program to ensure you protect your yard from ugly, harmful weeds!

 There are a few factors that come into play when determining the origin of crabgrass in your yard.
-Crabgrass looks for areas of the lawn that are undernourished — it flourishes in areas that are dried out, scorched by the sun, or thin.
+Crabgrass looks for undernourished areas of the lawn that are undernourished — it flourishes in areas that are dried out, scorched by the sun, or thin.
 When it comes to crabgrass, the sunnier the spot, the faster it grows.

 The area in which crabgrass prospers could already exist on your lawn.
 However, some lawn care mistakes can contribute to this, including:

 - Watering too often

 The details in your lawn care routine could leave your yard vulnerable to crabgrass growth!
 It’s important to know the threat crabgrass is to your lawn, and pay attention to the sign’s weeds are already growing on your lawn.